qmeng222/Bicycle-Shop-with-Express/ReadMe.md

 ## Overview:

-Get your bicycle shop up and running quickly with this customizable Node.js-based solution which allows users to browse through a catalog of bicycles with product descriptions, prices, and star ratings.
+Accelerate the launch of your bicycle shop with this customizable solution built on Node.js and Express.js.
+It offers an intuitive interface for users to browse a catalog of bicycles with detailed descriptions, pricing, and star ratings.
+Its flexibility enables it to be applied to a wide range of e-commerce businesses.

 ![Project Overview](/bicycle-shop-express.gif)